NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 Run BUSCO on the 3 bacterial assemblies provided.
 We will select the lineage set of bacteria.

-BUSCO is using augustus to run, as we have no administator rights on uppmax we need to copy the config file of augustus in a folder we can write in and set up the environment.
+BUSCO is using augustus to run, as we have no administator rights on uppmax we need to source the $BUSCO_SETUP that will copy the augustus folder with the config files.

 ```
 module load BUSCO/3.0.2b